 A physical therapist who offers faulty advice could end up worsening a patient’s condition.
 If that patient sues and you don’t have proper coverage, you could end up paying for a legal defense with your own assets.

-Professional liability insurance can cover expenses related to the lawsuit, including a court-ordered judgment or settlement.
+Medical malpractice insurance can cover expenses related to the lawsuit, including a court-ordered judgment or settlement.

 Even if a claim is frivolous, an alleged error could still result in a costly lawsuit.
 For example, a patient could hold a radiology lab responsible for a delay in paperwork, even if it was beyond the lab's control.
 Professional liability insurance can help pay for your legal costs so you can keep practicing despite a lawsuit.